Optimal Targeting in Dynamic Systems: Abstract

-Modern treatment targeting methods often rely on estimating the conditional average treatment effect (CATE) using machine learning tools.
+Modern treatment targeting methods often rely on estimating a conditional average treatment effect (CATE) using machine learning tools.
 While effective in identifying who benefits from treatment on the individual level, these approaches typically overlook system-level dynamics that may arise when treatments induce strain on shared capacity.
 We study the problem of targeting in Markovian systems, where treatment decisions must be made one at a time as units arrive, and early decisions can impact later outcomes through delayed or limited access to resources.
 We show that optimal policies in such settings compare CATE-like quantities to state-specific thresholds, where each threshold reflects the expected cumulative impact on the system of treating an additional individual in the given state.
-We propose an algorithm that augments standard CATE estimation with off-policy evaluation techniques to estimate these thresholds from observational data.
-Theoretical results establish consistency and convergence guarantees, and empirical studies demonstrate that our method improves long-run outcomes considerably relative to individual-level CATE targeting rules.
+We propose an algorithm that augments standard CATE estimation with state-level value iteration to estimate these thresholds from observational data.
+Theoretical results establish consistency and convergence guarantees, and empirical studies demonstrate that our method improves long-run outcomes considerably relative to individual-level CATE targeting rules and generic offline reinforcement learning algorithms.